jpowerwa/animalia/README.md

 GET /animals/facts/0b3431e3-2351-46f1-ad90-fa022a60ba15  HTTP/1.1
 `

-If a fact with the speciried id is known to the service it is returned with a 200 status code and a response document that looks like this:
+If a fact with the specified id is known to the service it is returned with a 200 status code and a response document that looks like this:

  `{
  "fact": "the otter lives in rivers"